 Touch is one of the first senses that develops in babies, so early skin-to-skin interaction is essential in stimulating their brain.
 Your child has emerged from the dark, warm haven of your womb, and entered an unfamiliar world with new surroundings including bright lights and confusing sounds – by encouraging their sense of touch, you’re also awakening their brain to these other senses.

 The first skin-to-skin contact is the most important.
 Directly after the birth, if you’ve had an uncomplicated delivery, your baby will be placed into your arms, allowing them to hear the comforting sound of your heart which will help regulate their breathing and heart rate, as well as directing their blood sugar to the correct levels.
 It will build up their immunity to infections too, as this is the very first time they’ll be completely exposed to the outer environment.

-You may not have heard of KMC (Kangaroo Mother Care), but it is a popular World Health Organization-approved method for mothers (usually of pre-term or low-birth-weight babies) to use during the first year to help them reach a healthy weight and keep their development on track.
+You may not have heard of KMC (Kangaroo Mother Care), but it is a popular World Health Organisation-approved method for mothers (usually of premature or low-birth-weight babies) to use during the first year to help them reach a healthy weight and keep their development on track.
 This form of care involves continuous skin-to-skin contact between mothers and babies, and exclusive breastfeeding as soon as the baby is born.

 According to studies, children that have been exposed to KMC as newborns develop higher IQ’s and general cerebral development than the children that have not.